jtruong2/career-development-curriculum/module_four/post_grad_plan.md

 	* Any other areas where you'd like to grow
 How much time will you spend on each?
 When will you do each thing?

+7:30-8:30am: Send out 7 linkedin messages

-9-12am: Code challenges
+9-12am: Code challenges/ Work on projects

-1-2:30pm: Research companies that interests me and research potential connections
-3-5pm: Outreach based on research
-5-7pm: Apply to jobs
+1-2:30pm: Prepare Resumes and apply to jobs

+2:30-4: Upgrade current skills

 2. Backwards planning: What is your cut-off for ending the job search?
 When do you want to receive and sign an offer by?

-I'd like to recieve an offer by November 20th
+I'd like to recieve an offer by December 1st.
+So my plan will look like this:
+Nov.
+19th - Nov 30th: Scheduled interviews
+Today - Nov.
+18th: Network, connect and apply

 3. Based on what you outlined above, create monthly, weekly, and daily goals in order to reach your big goal.

+Daily goals: My daily goal is to make 1-3 connections that I can have a follow up conversation.
+To reach that goal I estimate I will have to send out 6-7 linkedin messages every morning.

+Weekly goals: Based on the number of connections I've made over the week, My goal is to send out 10-15 resumes out to my connections.

 Keep in mind: